aws/aws-cli/awscli/examples/global_options.rst

 ``--cli-connect-timeout`` (int)

   The maximum socket connect time in seconds.
 If the value is set to 0, the socket connect will be blocking and not timeout.
 The default value is 60 seconds.

+``--migrate-v2`` (boolean)

+  Enable AWS CLI v2 migration assistance.
+Prints warnings if the command would face a breaking change after swapping AWS CLI v1 for AWS CLI v2 in the current environment.
+Prints one warning for each breaking change detected.